-Back in the days, whenever you hear that someone is a DJ, you would only be amazed at how skilled those people were, not to mention their scarcity.
-The equipment used in the art was also very hard to come across, and only the select few could access them.
+Back in the day, whenever you hear that someone is a DJ, you would only be amazed at how skilled those people were, not to mention their scarcity.
+The equipment used in the art was also very hard to come across, and only a select few could access them.

 Almost every radio and TV stations have a DJ – or even more to entertain their viewers and listeners.
 Furthermore, every event now requires the presence of a DJ, including weddings, birthday parties, corporate events, etc. Some have even made it by deejaying at internet radios.

 Having interacted with various freelance DJs in the UAE, and with the advice we took from the experts, here are 5 things they’d wish everyone knew before becoming a DJ.

 1. Have an alternative source of income